-Record identification (optional).
-The record identification is divided into three fields: the accession number (entry), subaccession number (subentry), and record number within the subentry.
+Record identification.
+The record identification is divided into three fields: the entry number, subentry number, and sequence number within the subentry.
 This guarantees that each record can be uniquely referenced (i.e., no two records on a given file will have the same identification).